-canding of Ited model stakeholde r gro up views the effor Not well 2 3 5 Very well 2/ We have discussed together any challenges perceived by each stakeholder group.
-Not well 2 3 4 5 Very well 3/ We have face-to-face meetings regularly occurring throughout the course of a year.
-Not well 2 3 4 5 Very well 4/ We have principles or guidelines in place to protect the integrity of the collaborative process.
-Not well 2 3 D 5 Very well 5/ We have a clearly identified leader or leaders who are responsible for the collaborative process, over and above their responsibility to their own organizational goals.
-Not well 2 3 5 Very well 6/ All members of the collaborative group understand the goals of the integrated model of care.
-Not well □ 2 3 D 5 Very well
+tanding of Ited model stakeholde er gro up views the effor

+Not well 2 3 4 5 Very well

+2/ We have discussed together any challenges perceived by each stakeholder group.

+Not well 2 3 4 5 Very well

+3/ We ha year. nave face -to-face m neetings re gularly oc curring thr ough out the course of

+Not well 2 3 4 5 Very well

+4/ We have principles or guidelines in place to protect the integrity of the collaborative process.

+Not well 2 3 4 5 Very well

+the colla process, s who are r responsibi

+Not well 2 3 5 Very well

+nembers ed mode aborative ; group und erstand the e goal ls of the

+Not well 2 3 D 5 Very well